hernandoabella/tcg/README.md

-# testimonial-card-generator
+# Testimonial Card Generator
-generate cards for your products to get more insights
+Generate cards for your products to get more insights